AurelienNioche/ActiveTeachingServer/README.md

 #### PostgreSQL

-Create user 'posgres' if it doesn't exist
+Create user 'postgres' if it doesn't exist

     createuser postgres